 Like with betting the moneyline or the spread for games, you’re generally deciding between only two possible outcomes, either the Over or Under on draft position or the number of a certain position to be selected.
 The biggest difference is in picking from select groups of players to be chosen with the No. 1 pick or to be the top player selected at their position.

 When betting a prop such as who will be the First Overall Pick, each option listed is given odds based on their likelihood to go first overall.
-Aidan Huitchinson is a heavy favorite and had odds of -350 at DraftKings Sportsbook in early April.
-This means a $100 bet would return a profit of just $35.
-These are very low, or short odds.
+Cam Ward is a favorite and has odds of -120 at DraftKings Sportsbook in early April.
+This means a $100 bet would return a profit of $83.33.
+These are fairly low, or short, odds.
 Unless you have a large bankroll to support making big wagers, it’s probably best to look elsewhere.

 Be sure to shop around, as the odds for each player can vary considerably from sportsbook to sportsbook.

-The 2023 NFL Draft will take place in Detroit.
-Next year’s draft has been confirmed for Green Bay.
+The 2025 NFL Draft takes place in Green Bay.
+Next year’s draft has been confirmed for Pittsburgh.

 - Round 1: Thursday beginning at 8 p.m.
 ET